MiguelDomingues/md-localize/README.md

 When parsing HTML, if the HTML code contains only the tags specified by this flag, then the HTML is not broken into smaller chunks.
 This flag can be used multiple times to allow specifying multiple HTML tags.
 To use this you must also enable HTML parsing with `--parse-html`.

+### --unescape-entities ENTITY

+Unescape/decode HTML entities.
+When using `--unescape-entities &quot;` then the HTML entity `&quot;` will be replaced by `"` during the translation process, i.e., when generating the output markdown file.